Blue card system statistics

 Online applicants with no police or other relevant information are usually approved for a blue card within a few days.

-This financial year, online applications were processed within:
+This financial year, online applications were finalised within:

-- 2 business days if no police or other relevant information is received
+- 2 business days if no police or other relevant information was received

-- 17 business days if less complex police or other relevant information is received.
+- 12 business days if less complex police or other relevant information was received.

 Paper forms can take longer to process because they need manual entry and are affected by peak processing periods.

-- 6 business days for paper applications if no police or other relevant information is received
+Paper applications were finalised within an average of 3 business days if no police or other relevant information was received.

 There are a number of factors that can impact our processing times, some of which are out of our control.